 For information on endorsement as a Deductible Gift Recipient, go to the Not-for-profit Law webpage on DGR.

 Reporting obligations for a health promotion charity or a PBI

 As benefits provided by a health promotion charity or PBI are exempt from FBT (subject to a cap), the health promotion charity or PBI is not required to register for FBT with the ATO or lodge an FBT return, but must be endorsed as a PBI or health promotions charity for FBT purposes.

 If the cap for an individual employee is exceeded, and FBT is payable, then the organisation will need to register for FBT with the ATO, lodge an FBT return for the relevant FBT year and pay FBT by the due date.

 Reporting obligations in relation to the employees

 Even though a health promotion charity or PBI doesn't have to pay FBT, it must (in general terms) report the value of benefits provided to individual employees in excess of $2,000 on its employee payment summaries.

-This amount is not shown as income in the employee's tax return, and therefore no tax is payable on it and no Medicare levy is payable on it, however the amount is used in various income tests, eg. HECS repayments, child support payments, means tested government benefits, Medicare levy surcharge, and super co contribution.
+This amount is not shown as income in the employee's tax return, and therefore no tax is payable on it and no Medicare levy is payable on it, however the amount is used in various income tests, (for example, HECS repayments, child support payments, means tested government benefits, Medicare levy surcharge, and super co-contribution).